meltuhamy/native-calls/README.md

 3. [node.js](http://nodejs.org/)

 To build, simply run ```make``` in this folder.
 This will get JavaScript dependencies, build the C++ RPC library and build each individual demo.

+** Note: ** I have only tested this on Mac OSX and linux.
+Compiling on Windows will probably break.

 ## Run
 To see it in action, make sure you have built the project (see above).
 Then, type ```make serve```.
 This will start a server in the project directory.